atlregional/atltransit.org/pages/getting-around.md

 ### Commuter Bus & Express Services

-GRTA Xpress, GCT and CobbLinc bring commuters to and from central business districts during peak commute times, and offer services with limited stops.
+Xpress, GCT and CobbLinc bring commuters to and from central business districts during peak commute times, and offer services with limited stops.

 Express Park & Ride lots are located in the following counties: